Archived Job

 Qualifications

-• Requires ability to use Microsoft Office Suite programs as well as Microsoft Project.
-Proficiency in the Progeny program preferred but not required
+- Requires ability to use Microsoft Office Suite programs

-• Must have own transportation and clean driving record- may be required to drive GSA vehicle or tribal vehicle to meeting or training
+- Must have clean driving record- required to drive departmental vehicle to meetings and/or training.

 Duties and Responsibilities

-• Other duties as assigned by Enrollment Director
+- Other duties as assigned by Tribal Operations Manager

 TO APPLY